Skip to content

 requests==2.32.3

 Push this to a GitHub repository — public or private.
-If private, you will provide a GitHub Personal Access Token with repo read scope when creating the agent.
+If private, you will provide a GitHub Personal Access Token with repo read scope when creating the AI Job.

 Reusable demo repo

 Want to try without writing any code?
-The team maintains a ready-to-deploy weather agent at One-Click-Flare/ia-agent-meteo — use it as-is or fork it.
+The team maintains a ready-to-deploy weather AI Job at One-Click-Flare/ia-agent-meteo — use it as-is or fork it.

-1. From the dashboard, click Agents → New Agent.
+1. From the dashboard, click AI Jobs → New AI Job.

 • Name — human-friendly label (e.g. daily-weather).

-• Description — short summary of what this agent does.
+• Description — short summary of what this AI Job does.

 • Python dependency managerpip or uv (only for Python projects).